Custom Subdomain

 You can change your custom subdomain, which will change the URLs used to access your Files.com site.
 When you change your custom subdomain, you will be logged out and returned to the new subdomain login page to log in again.

-Your users should start using the new subdomain URL for all connections to your Files.com site immediately because the old subdomain will no longer point to your site.
+Unless you choose to preserve your old subdomain, your users must start using the new subdomain URL for all connections to your Files.com site immediately, because the old subdomain will no longer point to your site.

 When the custom subdomain is changed, any existing Share Links, Inboxes, and Publicly Hosted folders will now use your new subdomain in their link URLs.
-Existing links will not work, as they will have the old subdomain in them.
+Unless you preserve your old subdomain, links that have been bookmarked or shared with others will not work, as they will have the old subdomain in them.

-Email notifications that were sent prior to the change will contain outdated links.
-You will need to inform recipients that old links will no longer work.
+Email notifications that were sent prior to the change will contain links with the old subdomain.
+Unless you preserve your old subdomain, you will need to inform recipients that those links will no longer work.
 New email notifications will contain updated links that use your new custom subdomain.

 Changing Your Subdomain with Active SSO Integrations